google/vizier/README.md

 </figure>

 # Open Source Vizier: Reliable and Flexible Blackbox Optimization.
-Open Source (OSS) Vizier is a Python-based interface for blackbox optimization and research, based on Google's original internal [Vizier](https://dl.acm.org/doi/10.1145/3097983.3098043), one of the first hyperparameter tuning services designed to scale.
+Open Source (OSS) Vizier is a Python-based interface for blackbox optimization and research, based on Google's original internal [Vizier](https://dl.acm.org/doi/10.1145/3097983.3098043), one of the first hyperparameter tuning services designed to work at scale.

 It consists of two main APIs: